-Response to Visigothic Symposium I, Panel 1: Theology (pdf)
+Response to Visigothic Symposia I, Panel 1: Theology (pdf)

 (*En Portugués aquí; En Español aquí; En français ici)

 In the Visigothic Kingdom, the act of writing works was, under no circumstances, a starting point for the making of authority.
 In contrast to our society – so much concerned about authorship, originality and individual innovation – in that community, texts gained persuasion because they sprung from an established authority.
 Definitely, the act of writing was an act of distinction aimed at entrenching existing power, but not for inventing it.
 Under these circumstances, how did authority manage to persuade its readers effectively?
 How could these texts transmit authority properly?
 It is on the bias of this interrogation that I organize my commentary of the first Visigothic Symposium’s collected papers.
 My purpose is not to sketch what the authors assert on their own in their papers, but rather to demonstrate one of the many lines of reading that these papers can provide.

 As Elfassi’s and Castro’s respective contributions show, a crucial device in the making of an authoritative text in Visigothic society is the masterful display of revealed Truth.
 Direct quotations from the Bible or the Church Fathers, borrowings, textual parallels, associations, summaries are some of the most used ways of making clear, at one time, the certainty of what is stamped in the text and its author’s qualifications to write it.